 Lastly, only reference the account name, not the full hostname or protocol (HTTPS://).

-Snowflake Under Interface
+Snowflake User Interface

 Here is an example of where to find some of the information in the Snowflake interface: